wrt2dc/trellis/README.md

  * Container-less deployment and (possibly) also OSGi.

-Notes:

- * There are no plans at present to include support for batch operations.
-All other aspects of the Fedora Specification are slated to be implemented.

 Building:

  * All projects are written in Java and/or Scala.
 They can be built with Gradle and require at least Java 8.